scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

         Using the aforementioned predictions from the text-based model and the numeric model as features, it will train a second-layered         Logistic Regression model.
     7) Finally, the pipeline will make predictions on the data and produces a final graph showing the average sentiment of the N.Y.
 Times        Articles about a particular candidate over time.

+## Model Training Methodology:
+The model training methodology for this project takes a two-step approach:
+1) Train text models on BOW and TfIdf scores using content from the articles via the N.Y.
+Times Article Search API.
+All of the text models that were trained were evaluated using Bi-Gram Bag of Words (BOW) Frequencies and TfIdf Scores as features for text-based models.
+    Standardization was only performed on the TfIdf scores and dimensionality reduction using Chi-Square test was performed on both text-based feature types.
+2) Train numeric models using date features, character counts, article total word counts, and TextBlob subjectivity.
+All numeric models that were trained were evaluated using Min-Max Scaling as features prior to model fitting.

-## Models Trained & Evaluated for both Text & Numeric Models:
+## Models Trained & Evaluated (for both Text & Numeric Models):
 - Logistic Regression
 - XGBoost Classifier
 - Random Forest Classifier
 - Linear SVM Classifier
 - Multinomial Naiive Bayes Classifier
 - Recurrent Neural Network (LSTM)

-## Model Training Methodology:
-- All text models that were trained were evaluated using Bi-Gram Bag of Words (BOW) Frequencies and TfIdf Scores as features for text-based models.
-    Standardization was only performed on the TfIdf scores and dimensionality reduction using Chi-Square test was performed on both text-based feature types.
-- All numeric models that were trained were evaluated using Min-Max Scaling as features prior to model fitting.
-    The numeric models used date features, article abstract character counts, article total word counts, and TextBlob subjectivity.

 ## Findings & Results:
 ### Model Results